junxit/us-congress-bills-111/metadata.md

 - 2010-09-27 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S7559)
 - 2010-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S7559)
 - 2010-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S7559)
+- 2010-09-28 — Message on Senate action sent to the House.
+- 2010-09-28 — Received in the House.
+- 2010-09-28 — Referred to the House Committee on the Judiciary.